pinobatch/little-things-nes/pretendo/README.md

-In February 2013, Kevin Horton explained that when an NES program tries to read from video memory while the PPU is reading from video memory, various bus conflicts inside the PPU will result in "analog effects" that produce unpredictable behavior.
+In February 2013, Kevin Horton explained that when an NES program tries to read from video memory while the PPU is reading from video memory, various bus conflicts inside the PPU result in "analog effects" that produce unpredictable behavior.
 So the program turns rendering on, reads 256 bytes from video memory, and computes their CRC16 value.
 This produces about one frame